ACruzadoP/ps_prefabs_index/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 It takes too long for the Team Leads to go through all the prefabs in order to remove the unnecesary ones.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 It's very likely to end up entering duplicate as well as unnecesary prefabs.
  <br /> <br />
 At certain point you will have to spend long time in order to find the prefab that works better for a specific situation.
-When I realized about this issue, I thought it would be a good idea to create an Index of prefabs and these two Scripts allowed me to find the prefab I needed as fast as possible.
+When I realized about this issue, I thought it would be a good idea to create an Index of prefabs - and these two Scripts allowed me to find the prefab I needed as fast as possible, given the Index.
 In order to make them work, the Spreadsheet needs to have these two Sheets:
  <br /> <br />
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 INDEX: On this Sheet you will have two columns:<br />
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Categories.
 (Column B)<br />